matt-stj/angular-js-todo-list/README.md

   });
   ```

-Adding new notes to the todo list & posting to the birdie api.
+Post to the Birdie API endpoint when adding new notes.

 ```
   $scope.add = function(e) {